davisjam/davisjam.github.io/_pages/research.md

 ### Software supply chains

+*Here are some of the questions we have explored*:

 1. What are general principles of secure software supply chains? ([SCORED'22](/files/publications/OkaforSchorlemmerTorresAriasDavis-SOKSecureSupplyChainProperties-SCORED22.pdf))
 2. What are the characteristics of software supply chains in machine learning? ([SCORED'22](/files/publications/JiangSynovicSethiIndarapuHyattSchorlemmerThiruvathukal-PTMSupplyChain-SCORED22.pdf))